- Roles and Responsibilities of an Electrical Engineer

 The journey to becoming an electrical engineer does not stop after you earn a bachelor’s degree.
 It continues, especially if you want to become a licensed electrical engineer.

-Becoming licensed opens up more opportunities and responsibilities in your career.
+Becoming licensed opens up more opportunities and responsibilities in your engineering career.
 With a license, you have the legal authority to take on certain responsibilities that unlicensed engineers cannot.
 For instance, you can approve and sign off on engineering plans, designs, and projects.

 Here are the steps to becoming a licensed electrical engineer: